 In Graves’ disease, the TSH level is usually lower than normal, whereas thyroid hormones are elevated.
 Anti-thyroperoxidase and anti-Tg antibodies are usually positive.
 Thyroid stimulating hormone receptor antibody (TSH-R) is also generally positive.

 In Hashimoto’s thyroiditis, the TSH level is elevated, whereas thyroid hormones are decreased.
 Anti-thyroperoxidase and anti-Tg antibodies are usually positive.

-The first reported case of coexistence of autoimmune thyroid disease with SLE was published in 1961, followed by large-scale controlled studies that demonstrated an increased incidence of Hashimoto’s thyroiditis and Graves’ disease in lupus patients compared to that of the general population.
+The first reported case of coexistence of autoimmune thyroid disease with lupus was published in 1961, followed by large-scale controlled studies that demonstrated an increased incidence of Hashimoto’s thyroiditis and Graves’ disease in lupus patients compared to that of the general population.

-In addition, both anti-Tg and anti-TPO antibodies are found with higher frequency in people with SLE (15% to 50%) than in the general population – even in lupus patients who do not have clinical thyroid disease.
+In addition, both anti-Tg and anti-TPO antibodies are found with higher frequency in people with lupus (15% to 50%) than in the general population – even in lupus patients who do not have clinical thyroid disease.

 Many patients have thyroid autoantibodies but normal thyroid blood tests and no signs or symptoms of thyroid disease.
 Patients with antibodies may develop clinical thyroid disease in time, but many will not.
 This is similar to what is observed in the general population, the majority of the anti-TPO and anti-Tg antibody-positive patients do not have symptoms and do not develop autoimmune thyroid disease.

 Also it is important to note that antinuclear antibodies (ANA) are sometimes found in patients with autoimmune thyroid diseases.
 A positive ANA test does not always indicate a systemic autoimmune disease such as lupus; it may be due to a number of conditions, including Hashimoto’s thyroiditis or Graves’ disease.